ethyreal/PlanningPoker/README.md

 # PlanningPoker
-Simple example of an MVVM+C implementation
+Simple example of an MVVM+C implementation.

 ## Project Goals